QBFreak/IsItUp/README.md

 delete a check from the database.

 That brings us to `--remove-check`, which will remove the numbered check from the database.
-As stated previous, you'll need to know the number from the output of `--list`.
+As stated previously, you'll need to know the number from the output of `--list`.

 Lastly is `--add-check` where we can add new checks to the database.
 It must be used in conjunction with the `--host <HOST>` `--port <PORT>`, and `--url <URL>`